HelpfulHuman/helpful-koa-routing/README.md

 # Helpful Koa Routing

 A functional routing library for [koa](http://koajs.com/).
 Heavily inspired by [koa-route](https://www.npmjs.com/package/koa-route), but with a few adjustments.
+This version of the library is meant to be used with Koa v2 and supports promises over generators.

 > **Note:** Many of the examples in this documentation use ES2015 destructuring.
 ES2015 is _not_ required to use this library!